 The Cleveland Balloonfest 1986 outcome was far from what “United Way” had intended.
 Two deaths, millions in lawsuits, and a devastating environmental impact.

 Threw An Entire City Into Total Nightmare

-It was an event known as Balloonfest and its aim was to raise funds and create some publicity for the charity organisation, United Way of Cleveland.
-Though the event was a spectacle and a world record that resulted in an environmental disaster the likes of which no one had ever seen before.
+It was an event known as Cleveland Balloonfest 1986 and its aim was to raise funds and create some publicity for the charity organisation, United Way of Cleveland.
+Though the balloonfest 86 event was a spectacle and a world record that resulted in an environmental disaster the likes of which no one had ever seen before.

 1986 was also the year when the nonprofit organization, United Way in Cleveland, Ohio released a staggering 1.5 million balloons into the air in an attempt to raise money for charity and break the record for the “biggest simultaneous launch”, which at the time was held by Disney who broke it for its 30th birthday.
 While the sight of 1.5 million balloons being released must have been amazing to see, the outcome was far from pleasant.